- Chart

 Strengths

-- Personalized customer service and relationship banking model.
+- Personalized customer service and community-focused approach.

 Weaknesses

-- Reliance on local economic conditions.
+- Reliance on a specific geographic market, making it susceptible to local economic downturns.

 Opportunities